SoCalChristina/react-neighborhood-map/README.md

 Launches the test runner in the interactive watch mode.<br>

+### Service Worker
 This app uses the default service worker provided in the starter code.
 The service worker only works in production build.

+The service worker is opt-in only.
+To opt-in, open the serviceWorker.js file and change registration.unregister(); to registration.register();.

+If you need to test your offline-first service worker locally, build the application (using npm run build) and run a simple http server from your build directory.
+See: (https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app#offline-first-considerations) for more information.

 ## Attributions
 ### This project utilizes the following: